scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 - They have a read and write access to the storage (state) of the contract.
 - The fact that `init` or `handle` was invoked is public.
-- They are metered by gas and incur fees acording to the gas price of the sending node.
+- They are metered by gas and incur fees according to the gas price of the sending node.
 - Access control: Can use `env.message.sender`.

 ## Inputs